MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/configure-managed-network.md

 * Using FQDN outbound rules increases the cost of the managed virtual network because FQDN rules use Azure Firewall.
 For more information, see [Pricing](#pricing).
 * FQDN outbound rules only support ports 80 and 443.
 * When using a compute instance with a managed network, use the `az ml compute connect-ssh` command to connect to the compute using SSH.

-### Connectivity to other services

-* Azure AI Search should be public with your provisioned private Azure AI Studio hub.
-* The "Add your data" feature in the Azure AI Studio playground doesn't support using a virtual network or private endpoint on the following resources:
-    * Azure AI Search
-    * Azure OpenAI
-    * Storage resource

 ## Configure a managed virtual network to allow internet outbound